meshackyaro/piggy-vault/frontend/README.md

-# Piggy Vault Frontend
+# StackIt Frontend

-A Next.js frontend for the Piggy Vault Clarity smart contract - a decentralized savings vault with time-locked deposits on the Stacks blockchain.
+A Next.js frontend for the StackIt Clarity smart contract - a decentralized savings vault with time-locked deposits on the Stacks blockchain.

 ## 🏗️ Architecture Overview